-9.8.
-Implementation schedule, linking resettlement implementation to construction works
+8.8 Implementation schedule, linking resettlement implementation to construction works

 Prior to the start of construction activities for specific facilities under the subprojects, PAPs will be required to be compensated in accordance with the provisions of the published and approved RAP(s), which is based on the data of the RPF.
 For activities related to land acquisition or loss, restricted access, it is further required that these measures include the provision of compensation and other assistance necessary for displacement up to the time of resettlement.
 Land and related assets may be removed only after compensation has been paid and, if applicable, displaced persons are provided with resettlement sites and transportation costs.
-PAPs who are to be physically resettled shall be able to either complete the construction of their houses on the replacement land parcels or the rent for temporarily accommodating them in alternative housing/apartment will be covered by the compensation budget.
-A written agreement must be signed between the parties to regulate the specific terms and conditions.
+PAPs who are to be physically resettled shall be able to either complete the construction of their houses on the replacement land parcels or the rent for temporarily accommodating them in alternative housing/apartment will be covered by the specific terms and conditions.
 Measures to comply with these RPFs will be included in RAP(s) to be prepared for each activity, including resettlement or compensation.
-The implementation schedule of the activities shall be agreed with the PIU SIDDWWD, Municipal water enterprise \ Rural public association of drinking water consumers / Local authorities and PAPs.
+The implementation schedule of the activities shall be agreed with the PIU SIDWSWD, Municipal water supply enterprise/Local authorities and PAPs.